johanndejong/WordPress/README.md

 # WordPress
-Code snippets used in WordPress posts
+Code snippets used in WordPress posts on [www.johanndejong.com](https://johanndejong.wordpress.com/).